Linux Sysadmin Scratchpad

 done

-To create a bunch of blocks with the expected syntax (here it’s nagios), you can do:
+To create a bunch of blocks with the expected syntax (here it’s nagios), you can do this to simply test lots of hosts:

 #!/bin/bash